 Candidates will then be interviewed by a centralised DTP theme-based interview panel with representatives from all HEIs.
 Interviews will be 30 mins in length and will include discussion of a piece of data research that the student was involved with.

-Interviews will take place on 23rd and 24th January 2025.
+Interviews will take place on 27th and 28th January 2026.

 The supervisor report, interviews, academic transcripts, references, and the application form will all contribute to the panel’s considerations for allocating studentships.
 The Management Board will allocate studentships based primarily on candidate quality ranking but will also consider the scientific strategy of the DTP, ensuring balance across themes and strategic skills.
 Students for whom their first-choice project has already been taken will be offered their second-choice project.

-Supervisors should not interact with prospective students between Friday, 17th January 2025, and the interview sessions (23rd and 24th January 2024).
+Supervisors should not interact with prospective students between Wednesday 21st January 2026, and the interview sessions (27th and 28th January 2026).
 Students will have been provided with some of the interview questions and support is provided centrally, the interview panel will expect to hear the student’s own thoughts.

 How will the balance between the themes and institutions be achieved?